CultureHQ/charts/README.md

 ## Testing locally

 You can run the tests by running `yarn test` and lint by running `yarn lint`.
 You can run the local server by running `yarn start` which will start the docs server on `http://localhost:8080`.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/CultureHQ/charts.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).